 If you’re thinking of replacing your existing bathroom flooring and want to channel the latest trends, here savvy bathroom flooring ideas as suggested by our renovation experts.

 Black and White Tiles

-More and more homeowners are opting for retro-themed bathroom flooring ideas as of late and our interior designers expect this to be one of the smartest bathroom flooring trends for 2019 as the look is timeless and easy on the eye.
+More and more homeowners are opting for retro-themed bathroom flooring ideas as of late and our interior designers expect this to be one of the smartest bathroom flooring trends as the look is timeless and easy on the eye.
 When it comes to vintage or retro-themed bathrooms, graphic black and white tiles are certain to pack a stylish punch.